modpanyakorn/easyroom-reservation/README.md

 ### To Open Web Page

-for Docker Container Service we set directory path deployment to `frontend` directory
+for Docker Container Service we set directory path deployment to `src/frontend` directory

 - Port `8080`: Apache Web Server serving the EasyRoom application.
 - Port `8000`: phpMyAdmin for managing the MySQL database.